 Ph.D.
-Political Science, Indiana University, 1995
+Political Science, Indiana University

 International Relations, International Conflict, Foreign Policy

-Dr. Pickering is professor and Department Head of political science at Kansas State University.
-He has published articles in outlets such as theAmerican Journal of Political Science, the British Journal of Political Science, International Studies Quarterly, Political Research Quarterly, the Journal of Peace Research, and International Interactions.
-He has also published a book entitledBritain’s Withdrawal from East of Suez: The Politics of Retrenchment with Macmillan press in Britain and St. Martin’s press in the US.
+Dr. Pickering is Professor in the Department of Political Science and the Graduate Program in Security Studies.
+He has published articles in leading outlets such as the American Journal of Political Science, British Journal of Political Science, International Studies Quarterly, Political Research Quarterly, Journal of Peace Research, and International Interactions.
+His first book, Britain’s Withdrawal from East of Suez, was published by Macmillan press in Britain and St. Martin’s Press in the US.
 His most recent book, entitled African Interventions: State Militaries, Foreign Powers, and Rebel Forces, was published by Cambridge University Press.
 It is co-authored with Emizet Kisangani.

 He currently serves as editor in chief of the International Studies Association (ISA) journal International Interactions, and previously served as a co-editor of the ISA journal Foreign Policy Analysis.
 He has served on the editorial boards of Foreign Policy Analysis, International Studies Review, International Studies Quarterly, and other journals.